 Less appreciated, and therefore often ignored as a critical planning issue, is the value of Social Security as a retirement asset and its impact on other assets in a retirement portfolio.
 The fact is, Social Security payments are significant enough that, for the average beneficiary, it would require an asset worth several thousand dollars to replace it.
 For most people, that would comprise a significant portion of their total net worth.

 However, unlike other assets, the unique investment characteristics of Social Security make it a highly desirable asset, capable of providing a hedge against many of the risks associated with retirement portfolios.
-Because the value of Social Security benefits increase when the value of retirement assets decrease (through withdrawals or market returns), it is considered a hedge against the rest of the retirement portfolio.
-Also, because the value of Social Security is calculated based on life expectancy, its value increases further for people who live beyond their expected “date of death”.
+Because the value of Social Security benefits increase (due to inflation adjustments when the value of retirement assets can decrease (through withdrawals or market returns), it is considered a hedge against the rest of the retirement portfolio.
+Also, because the value of Social Security is calculated based on life expectancy, its' value increases further for people who live beyond their expected “date of death”.
 And, because its payments are inflation-adjusted, its value increases even further during periods of higher inflation.

 The bottom line is Social Security should be viewed as an asset allocation tool that can form a natural hedge for a retirement portfolio.
 Although it can’t be treated like liquid assets, the bond-like Social Security asset can and should play a key role in spending and income distribution strategies, including determining the best time start taking benefits.